CritsendGo/Event/readme.md

 # MODULE EVENT
-Event module is used on different sub project to normalise and create a secure buffer
+Event module is used on different subproject to normalise and create a secure buffer

 ## Installation